mulka/ploverwiki/Open-Steno-Project-Timeline.md

 > Backstory

-[Mirabai Knight](https://stenoknight.com/) attended the New York Career Institute to learn stenography at 225 words per minute.
+[Mirabai Knight](https://stenoknight.com/) attends the New York Career Institute to learn stenography at 225 words per minute.

 ### 2007